HackYourFuture/JavaScript1/Week1/MAKEME.md

 Hola, mundo! // Spanish
 ```

-Using the command line, navigate to your `week1` folder and type in the following to test your code:
+Using the command line, navigate to your `js-exercises` folder and type in the following to test your code:

 ```
 node FILENAME.js